ZadWon/PFE-2023/README.md

 # Client side

-# **EsentutlDump**
+# **BlackExec**

-EsentutlDump is a C# program that dumps the SYSTEM, SECURITY, SAM, or NTDS.dit files from the local Windows machine, encrypts them using XOR encryption and uploads the encrypted files to a remote server over TCP.
+BlackExec is a C# program that dumps the SYSTEM, SECURITY, SAM, or NTDS.dit files from the local Windows machine, encrypts them using XOR encryption and uploads the encrypted files to a remote server over TCP.

 ## **Features**